webplatform/docs-wpd/Community/Meetings/General/2013/1206_raw_mtg_notes/index.md

 ... attribs should be above examples

-... understand why examples are high, but some of the specific details & syntax should be up there as well
+... understand why examples are high, but some of the specific details &amp; syntax should be up there as well

 ... even if it's a simple element